lowlighter/metrics/README.md

 It is possible to display projects related to repositories along with personal projects.

-To do so, open your repository project and retrieve the last url endpoint, in the format `:user/:repository/projects/:project_id` (for example, `lowlighter/metrics/projects/1`) and add it in the `plugin_projects_repositories` option.
+To do so, open your repository project and retrieve the last URL endpoint, in the format `:user/:repository/projects/:project_id` (for example, `lowlighter/metrics/projects/1`) and add it in the `plugin_projects_repositories` option.
 Enable `Track project progress` in the project settings to display a progress bar in generated metrics.

 ![Add a repository project](.github/readme/imgs/plugin_projects_repositories.png)